mariembader123/stomt-Shopware-extension/README.md

     cd custom/plugin
     git clone git@github.com:stomt/stomt-Shopware-extension.git StomtFeedback

-then open the Plugin manager, install it and active it
+then open the Plugin manager, install it and activate it